Chicago-Jr-Devs/Bootcamp_Capstone/README.md

 # SoapBox: A platform that elevates the voice of your community

 ## Description/Motivation
-Have you ever noticed an issue in your community--a street marred by potholes after routine winter salting, a historic building on the verge of collapse, unequal access to education, or inefficient public transportation--but not known how to take action?
+Have you ever noticed an issue in your community – a street marred by potholes after routine winter salting, a historic building on the verge of collapse, unequal access to education, or inefficient public transportation – but not known how to take action?
 Have you ever had ideas about how to improve law enforcement or make the community more green but struggled to find local, like-minded people?
+While on a walk, have you ever passed by a flyer about a candidate in a local election and wondered: "Who is that?
+And what do they support?"

 If so, then look no further!
 True to its name, SoapBox provides people like you with an informal, non-partisan platform to voice opinions and concerns about the community.
 As a platform designed to elevate and amplify local voices, SoapBox affords users a space to connect with others in their community to address real issues and foster a sense of local activism.
 Often times, small communities feel overlooked by representatives who aren't always actutely aware of the needs and concerns of their constituents.
-Our intent with this application is to provide all communities and neighborhoods--large and small--with an avenue via which their residents can express opinions and feel heard.
+Our intent with this application is to provide all communities and neighborhoods – large and small – with an avenue via which their residents can express opinions and feel heard.

 ## Installation